1.2 What is Currently Out There

-The target user will be of Indian origin or Indian background.
-The main objective to guarantee that the user experience for individuals using the website is as efficient as possible and makes sense to people.
-In practice this means the website will be usable, easy to navigate, aesthetically appealing and engaging.
+The target user has an Indian background.
+The main objective here was to guarantee that the user experience for individuals using the website was as efficient as possible.
+In practice, this meant that the website had to be usable, easy to navigate, aesthetically appealing and engaging.

-We are a small team of three people.
-A product owner, a developer and me.
-We work remotely.
-We have an open channel of communication and cooperative work.
-I suggested the plan and schedule where we established the process for work prioritisation and milestones.
+We are a small team of three people: A product owner, a developer and me.
+We work remotely, we have an open channel of communication and work cooperatively – and it works for us!

-It is a greenfield project from concept to deliver.
+It is a greenfield project.

-1. DISCOVER Top
+1. DISCOVERY Top